 Strategy-Proofness, Investment Efficiency, and Marginal Returns: An Equivalence

-Classical insights from mechanism design imply that ex post efficient mechanisms induce agents to make efficient ex ante investment choices only if they are strategy-proof.
+Drawing on classical insights from mechanism design, we show that ex post efficient mechanisms induce agents to make efficient ex ante investment choices if and only if they are strategy-proof.
 For mechanisms that fail to be exactly strategy-proof and/or efficient, we derive a correspondence between the degree of failure of strategy-proofness and/or efficiency and the degree of failure to induce efficient investment.
 Our results extend to settings with uncertainty.
 Our results imply both that the worker-optimal stable mechanism incentivizes workers to make efficient human capital investments before entering the labor market, and that uniform-price and double auctions induce approximately efficient investment in large markets.

 Keywords: Strategy-proofness, Investment efficiency, Providing marginal rewards, Vickrey-Clarke-Groves mechanisms, Mechanism design